stephanepericat/toptal-webaudio-demo/README.md

 ##MIDI Devices##

-ANy MIDI device should be picked up by the demo.
+Any MIDI device should be picked up by the demo.

 Remember to connect your MIDI device *before* starting your browser.